TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Imgtext/Index.rst

          image\_effects

    Data type
-         int /stdWrap
+         integer /stdWrap

    Description
          Adds these commands to the parameters for the scaling.
-This function has no effect if "image\_compression" above is set to 1!!
+This function has no effect if "image\_compression" above is set to 1!

          1 => "-rotate 90",